Timur5050/Library-Service-project/README.md

 ﻿# Library-Service-project

 This Library Service project enables users to borrow books for a fee, with additional charges for late returns.
-It includes a Telegram bot that automatically sends notifications to a Telegram group whenever books are borrowed or returned, simplifying communication and enhancing library management.
+It includes a Telegram bot that automatically sends notifications to a Telegram group whenever books are borrowed or returned, simplifying communication and enhancing library management!

 # Features
 - JWT authentication